Skip to main content

 The numbers reflect doubts surrounding the guard: he has only played 79 games in the last three combined seasons.
 Moreover, he still has nearly $100 million left to earn, including $87 million in the final two years of his contract.
 Over his seven seasons in Memphis, Morant has accumulated three suspensions, a number that surpasses his playoff series victories, which amount to one.
 Memphis will revisit the situation next summer as they try once more to offload the two-time All-Star.

-This news is an automatic translation.
+This is an automatic translation.
 You can read the original news, Rumores NBA: El equipo que ha rechazado a Ja Morant